SSH Security

 iptables -A INPUT -p icmp --icmp-type time-exceeded -s 0/0 -i eth0 -j ACCEPT

-iptables -A INPUT -p icmp -i eth0 -j DROP
+iptables -A INPUT -p icmp -i eth0 -j DROP Troubleshooting an error

 Sometimes, we get an error although we have followed all the steps described above to add the ssh key to remote server: